kylebaugh/many-to-many/README.md

 ### Picking up students from School Example

-- Martha picks up students each day.
+Martha picks up students each day.
 She is also authorized to get them from school if they are sick or injured.

-- To keep track of this, we could set up two tables
+To keep track of this, we could set up two tables!
-- We'll start with the Parent table, and add a few to the list
+We'll start with the Parent table, and add a few to the list.

 ```
 CREATE TABLE parent(